 The trolling of Nicola Brookes – or ‘Happy Christmas to a dog’

 In early November, 2011, a teenage contestant on the popular UK talent show The X-Factor, Frankie Cocozza, left the programme amidst allegations of drug use.
 The X-Factor Facebook page soon filled with hostile comments and criticism of Mr. Cocozza.
 Dismayed by what she had seen, a 45 year-old mother from Brighton, UK, decided to intervene with some words of encouragement: ‘Keep your friends and your family close, Frankie.
-They’ll move on to someone else soon’ (Carey, 2012).
+They’ll move on to someone else soon’ (Carey 2012).
 This proved to be both a prophetic and pivotal moment in Ms Brookes’ life, as this intervention turned the focus of attention onto herself, with personally devastating consequences.

 Within hours, over a hundred abusive messages were directed at her on the X-Factor page, her own Facebook page had been cloned and was sending abusive and paedophilic messages to young women on Facebook in her name.
 Other fake accounts were set up in both her and her daughter’s name, filled with photoshopped, sexualised images of them both.
 Websites were created which warned the public of her ‘fake’ battle which Crone’s disease, as well as accusing her of being a drug dealer, prostitute and paedophile.
 Such claims drew in others (under false pretences) to join in the malicious comments and threats, escalating the intensity and scope of harassment, as well as the wider damage to her reputation.
 Months later, her home address was published online, prompting worries about physical threat (she began to sleep with a knife under her pillow).
 She subsequently received ‘snail mail’ harassment as well, including a Christmas card featuring a picture of a dog, and the caption ‘Happy Christmas to a dog’.
 In the card, there was a post-operative photo of her taken from her daughters Facebook page (Naked Security 2013), neatly tying together the relationship between her digital and embodied vulnerability.